 Climate Zone 13: Low or Subtropical Desert

 Growing season: mid-Feb. through Nov., interrupted by nearly 3 months of incandescent, growth-stopping summer heat.
 Most frosts are light (record lows run from 19 degrees to 13 degrees F/-17 degrees to -11 degrees C); scant rain comes in summer and winter.

 Climate Zone 14: Inland Northern and Central California with Some Ocean Influence

 Growing season: early Mar. to mid-Nov., with rain coming in the remaining months.
 Periodic intrusions of marine air temper summer heat and winter cold (lows run from 26 degrees to 16 degrees F/-3 degrees to -9 degrees C).
 Mediterranean-climate plants are at home here.

-ZONE 15.
-Northern and Central California's Chilly-winter Coast-influenced Areas
+Climate Zone 15: Northern and Central California’s Chilly-Winter Coast-Influenced Areas

 Growing season: Mar. to Dec.
 Rain comes from fall through winter.
 Typical winter lows range from 28 degrees to 21 degrees F/-2 degrees to -6 degrees C. Maritime air influences the zone much of the time, giving it cooler, moister summers than Zone 14.